alemart/surgescript/docs/reference/tags.md

 `select(tagName)`

-Selects all objects that are tagged with `tagName`.
+Selects all objects that are tagged `tagName`.

 *Arguments*